danmcgib/PRegress/README.md

 ## Acknowledgements

 We would like to thank all contributors and users of PRegress for their support and feedback.
-Special thanks to Mintra Putlek.
+Special thanks to Mintra Putlek!